fossabot/wald-find-old/README.md

 wald:find
 =========

 wald:find is a prototype DSL for querying linked data.
 It currently includes a driver to query Linked Data Fragments servers, though the core query language isn't tied to this (e.g. I imagine writing HDT or SPARQL drivers should be fairly easy).

 The goal of this DSL is to give the query the same basic shape as the model you want as a result, this allows the query to look similar to how you're going to use the data and the results to be fed directly into template languages like mustache.

 NOTE: the work here should be considered a prototype or proof of concept.
-There are no unittests and it is still under heavy development.
+I'm not using this in anything yet.

 example
 -------